-From the editor’s intro of the latest Coast Mountain Culture magazine, Mike Berard weighs in on what it’ll take to save himself and how you can do the same.
+From Coast Mountain Culture magazine, our editor weighs in on what it’ll take to save himself and how you can do the same.

 I don’t believe the world needs saving.
 The Earth is resilient.
 She is strong and fierce and violent, and she reminds us of this with every cataclysmic weather event or geological rumbling.
 As many scientists have concluded, we are in the midst of the sixth major extinction event.
 Six. ive times before, this big, blue, beautiful earth has seen its life forms suffer, die and then disappear.
 She has survived each one with tragic grace.
 The earth does not mourn the dinosaurs.
 She will not miss us.